Benchmark solutions for radiative transfer with a moving mesh and exact uncollided source treatments: Optically thin results

+With the temperature defined by Eq~\eqref{eq:eos_su} we present solutions in Tables \ref{tab:su_gauss_phi} and \ref{tab_su_gauss_e} with convergence results shown in Figures \ref{fig:su_gaussian_convergence} and \ref{fig:su_gaussian_s2_convergence}.
+Solutions are shown in Figure \ref{fig:su_gauss_solutions}.
 As illustrated in the aforementioned convergence plots, the problem converges geometrically even with a standard static mesh.
 We quickly note that for $t=31.6228$ and $t=100$ in the $S_2$ results in Figure \ref{fig:su_gaussian_s2_convergence}, a moving mesh was employed.
 In this case, the mesh moved with a constant speed from the initial width to the specified final width.
-This was not done out of necessity, but rather to ascertain weather the moving mesh was useful in these problems.
+This was not done out of necessity, but rather to ascertain \wgb{whether} the moving mesh was useful in these problems.

-On the difference between the full and $S_2$ solutions, we point out that it can be seen in Figure \ref{fig:su_gauss_solutions} that the $S_2$ solution is not as accurate in resolving the source region after the source has been on for some time then becomes more accurate after the source is off.
-This is not surprising since the source emits uncollided particles in every direction while it is on.
-At later times, the two solutions are visually indistinguishable.
+On the difference between the full and $S_2$ solutions, we point out that it can be seen in Figure \ref{fig:su_gauss_solutions} that the $S_2$ solution is better \wgbt{compared with the square sources at estimating the solution at early times.
+This is because the solution is mostly uncollided at early times and the $S_2$ and full transport uncollided solutions for a Gaussian source are similar.
+For intermediate times, the full transport solution has more angular dependence and the $S_2$ solution is not as accurate.
+At later times, collisions smooth the angular flux of the transport solution and reduce the angular dependence, bringing the system closer to the diffusion approximation and $S_2$ and transport again agree.}